Living Streets (UK)

-Living Streets is the United Kingdom charity for everyday walking.
+Living Streets is a charity from the United Kingdom.
+Their goal is to promote pedestrian safety.
 It was founded in 1929 as the Pedestrians' Association and became known as the Pedestrians' Association for Road Safety in 1952.
 The current name was adopted in 2001.
 It is a voting member of the International Federation of Pedestrians.

 History

 In the late 1920's, a young journalist, Tom Foley, became aware of the issue of road safety and contacted Viscount Cecil of Chelwood who was also increasingly concerned about the subject.
 Together they formed the Pedestrians' Association and its first meeting was held in 1929.
 This was announced: The Association was formed at a meeting held in the Essex Hall, London, on 13 August 1929.
 The meeting was convened jointly by Messrs J.J.
 Bailey and T.C.
 Foley, and was done by private invitation to people who had written to Viscount Cecil about pedestrians' grievances or who had written to T.C.
 Foley following a letter he had sent to the press.

 The Pedestrians' Association explained its purpose as follows: in view of the serious danger of motor traffic today, an association be formed for the defence of public rights, especially of pedestrians.

 Viscount Cecil of Chelwood, who was president from 1929 until 1944, was a high profile peer and had established the League of Nations.
 He was awarded the Nobel Peace Prize in 1937.

-The following year the Road Traffic Act 1930 removed the existing 20 mph speed limit for motor cars at a time when UK road casualties were running at a rate of 7,000 per year (which is nearly three times the current rate).
+The following year the Road Traffic Act 1930 removed the existing 20 mph speed limit for motor cars at a time when UK road casualties were running at a rate of 7,000 per year (which is over four times the current rate).
 They also helped write the very first Highway Code which was first published in full in 1934.

-During the 1930s its campaigns helped to persuade the British Government to introduce the driving test, to reinstate a speed limit for motorcars and pedestrian crossings.
+During the 1930s its campaigns helped to persuade the British Government to introduce the driving test, to reinstate a speed limit for motorcars, and provide pedestrian crossings.
 A speed limit of 30 mph in urban areas and for driving tests was within the Road Traffic Act 1934, passed under Leslie Hore-Belisha, the-then Minister of Transport.

 As a result of lobbying during World War II, the association lobbied the government to amend its regulations to allow pedestrians to carry a small hand torch and to paint the sides of the road white, to increase pedestrian safety.

 In 1950, following his retirement from politics, Hore-Belisha was made vice-president and in 1952 the organisation changed its name to the Pedestrians' Association for Road Safety.
 The organisation changed its name to Living Streets in 2001.